jaleephd/misc-data-processing/README.md

 * `csv-reformat`
   * `reformat_csv_in_dir.r` function to reformat all csv files in directory and rename output files
   * `csv_reformat.r` function to reformat a csv file, see source for description
+* `civic_cancer_genes.Rmd` extract gene-mutations and their cancer type from a JSON-based Civic database, and save to a CSV file.

 ## Shell